AlgebraicJulia/Structured-Epidemic-Modeling/param_est/README.md

 julia --project param_est.jl
 ```

-This file will generate the figures included in the Royal Society paper, as
-well as a visualization of the data.
+This file will generate the figures included in Section 4 of our forthcoming preprint, *An Algebraic Framework for Structured Epidemic Modeling*, as well as a visualization of the data.

 ## Acknowledgements